 Can you play tennis with a wooden racquet these days?
 Well, of course, you can, but is it enjoyable?
 I brought out my old Bancroft Bjorn Borg to find out…

 Wooden tennis racquets went out of fashion in the early 80s.
 Bjorn Borg was one of the players that clung to his racquet, but then he also retired in 1983.
 There is a reason wooden racquets went out of fashion.
 They are simply very difficult to play tennis with.
-Yes, you can play tennis with a wooden racquet these days, but I wouldn’t recommend it.
-And here are some reasons why:
+The small hitting surface and the weight (400g or more) forces you to use laser-eye focus when watching the ball.

-I really like old-school tennis racquets and tennis nostalgia.
-Playing with the Pro Staff 85 felt great.
-But I couldn’t manage more than 15 minutes with the wooden racquet before I gave up.
+It was a great practice session and I learned that I could actually play decent tennis (but far from by best) with a wooden racquet.
 As long as I hit with an ultra-flat stroke and a long continental-style swing, I managed to contact the ball properly.
-Generating any topspin is another story.
+Generating topspin was another story.
 But I am sure it can be good practice for aspiring players to learn how to find the sweet spot!

-That is why I wanted to give the players who competed with wooden racquets a lot of respect and props for being able to play so well with a racquet like this.
+I want to end this post by giving the players who competed with wooden racquets a lot of respect and props for being able to play so well with a racquet like this.
 It definitely requires a lot from the user.
 So well done to you who mastered the woodies!